A Framework and Benchmark for Deep Batch Active Learning for Regression: Details on Selection Methods

 This leads to the pseudocode in \Cref{alg:bait_f_features}.
 For the runtime analysis, we neglect the time for evaluating $\phi$ as usual.
 Then, the runtime of \textsc{Init} is $\BigO((\Ntrain+\Npool)\dfeat^2)$, the runtime of \textsc{Add} is $\BigO((\Ncand + \dfeat) \dfeat)$ and the runtime of \textsc{Next} is $\BigO(\Npool)$.
 Hence, the overall runtime of \Bait{}-F is $\BigO(\Ncand\Nsel\dfeat + (\Ntrain+\Npool)\dfeat^2)$.
 The memory complexity is $\BigO((\Ncand + \dfeat)\dfeat)$.

-\subsubsection{Forward-Backward version}
+\subsubsection{Forward-Backward Version}

-In order to fit \Bait{}-FB into our framework, we first extend our iterative selection template to include a backwards selection step.
+To fit \Bait{}-FB into our framework, we first extend our iterative selection template to include a backward selection step.
 The extended template is shown in \Cref{alg:forward_backward_selection}.
 Here, we have an additional parameter $\Nextra$ specifying how many additional batch elements will be selected in the forward step and then removed in the backward step.
 Following \cite{ash_gone_2021}, we set $\Nextra \equalDef \min\{\Nbatch, \Npool-\Nbatch\}$ in our experiments.